marxin/texi2rst-generated/sphinx/gccint/plugins/building-gcc-plugins.rst

 calling ``default_plugin_dir_name ()``.

-Plugins may know, when they are compiled, the GCC version for which plugin-version.h is provided.
+Plugins may know, when they are compiled, the GCC version for which :samp:`plugin-version.h` is provided.
 The constant macros ``GCCPLUGIN_VERSION_MAJOR``, ``GCCPLUGIN_VERSION_MINOR``, ``GCCPLUGIN_VERSION_PATCHLEVEL``, ``GCCPLUGIN_VERSION`` are integer numbers, so a plugin could ensure it is built for GCC 4.7 with